IRC: Client software

-Client software exists for various operating systems or software packages, as well as web-based or inside games.
+Client software exists for various operating systems or software packages, as well as web-based or in-game clients.
 Many different clients are available for the various operating systems, including Windows, Unix and Linux, macOS and mobile operating systems (such as iOS and Android).
 On Windows, mIRC is one of the most popular clients.
 Some Linux distributions come with an IRC client preinstalled, such as Linux Mint which comes with HexChat preinstalled.

 Some programs which are extensible through plug-ins also serve as platforms for IRC clients.
 For instance, a client called ERC, written entirely in Emacs Lisp, is included in v.22.3 of Emacs.
 Therefore, any platform that can run Emacs can run ERC.

 A number of web browsers have built-in IRC clients, such as: